Calling Warm Leads

-“We use a lead management system (InsideSales.com) that allows us to callback a warm lead within less than a minute of the prospect requesting information from our site.
+“We use a lead management system (InsideSales.com) that allows us to callback warm leads within less than a minute of the prospect requesting information from our site.
 So why do I still need an “enticing” opening value statement script?
 They are already “warm” and are requesting more information… this isn’t a cold call where they don’t know who we are.”

 Calling Warm Leads – Why Sales Scripts Make Sense

-Enticing opening value statements are needed for cold, warm and hot leads no matter if they are outbound or even inbound calls for several reasons.
+Enticing opening value statements are needed for cold, warm, and hot leads no matter if they are outbound or even inbound calls for several reasons.

 Let’s go with your example where you are making an “outbound” call to a warm lead (warm lead = prospect raised their hand by requesting more information via filling out a call-to-action form on your website)

 Even if the form they filled out, lets you know that they are the CEO, you still do not know their purchasing process.
 They may have several others involved in this type of decision.

 Going in and assuming you are speaking with the decision-maker based on the warm leads “title” will leave holes in your sales process and set you up for failure (You know, those stalls you hear like “I need to check with my partner, IT department, HR, VP, etc when you try and get to the next step or go for the close?)

 So the only way you are going to truly uncover their purchasing process (among many other things you will need to know before presenting your solution or going for a close) is to be able to ask them some questions.